Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 Most important in this exercise is correct grip pressure and balancing a relaxed grasp that releases after taking the shot.

-Once you take the shot, pay attention to your back tension if you have been opposing the hold of the bow upon release.
+Once you take the shot, pay attention to your back tension if you’ve been opposing the hold of the bow upon release.

 Is your follow-through an automatic movement, or do you find yourself holding back on the release?